fusorjs/dom/docs/fusor-vs-react.md

 # Fusor vs React

-## Not another React clone
+## Not Another React Clone

-While Fusor shares some concepts with React, it distinguishes itself by adopting a more flexible and minimalist approach.
-Essentially, the complexity of hooks, lifecycle, and concurrency is replaced by fine-grained DOM control.
+While Fusor shares some concepts with React, it sets itself apart by taking a more flexible and minimalist approach.

+React is like a monolithic black box where everything is managed internally: DOM creation/updating/diffing, state, context, concurrency, lifecycle, etc.

+Fusor is like a set of Lego bricks.
+It was designed to show that all of these elements can be managed externally, explicitly, with less complexity and verbosity.

+Why manage it externally?
+Because explicit control is often better than implicit, and sometimes flexibility or fine-tuning is necessary.

-## Common features
+## Common Features

 Fusor was inspired by React, and they both share the same ideas: